Strings in Java vs Strings in C++

 Now, consider the below statement.

-As we change str1 to Hello! and new object with this value is created and str1 points to this literal in the String Pool.
-As we can observe none of the strings points to Welcome, it is detected by the garbage collector, and memory is restored.
+When we change str1 to Hello!, a new object with this value is created, and str1 points to this literal in the String Pool.
+As we can observe, none of the strings points to Welcome; the garbage collector detects this, and memory is restored.
 Java Strings

 Note: